Communication Disorders in Kids are More Common than You Think

 • Nearly 11% of children among children ages 3-6 have a communication disorder

-Common Communication Disorders
+Common Speech and Language Disorders

 There are several types of communication disorders which are often related.
 They involve varying levels of difficulty with speech, voice, and language comprehension.
 Common disorders include: